siyukath

 Internally called FleetFix.
 Six core surfaces, plus mobile.

 Manage TiresA detailed tire log with intuitive filters and quick actions.
 Built for "which 12 tires do I touch first?"
+A predictive banner surfaces tires projected to reach critical threshold within 30 days, before they hit the dashboard.

 InspectionsA weekly calendar built for schedules that change hourly.
+Today's column carries a quiet visual anchor; the AI suggests early inspections based on wear trends.

 Reports & AnalyticsRebecca's surface.
 Smart filters and custom report generation without leaving the platform for Tableau.